As a CFO in a mid-market financial department, it’s hard to think your company could prioritize data too much.

-Data is where you add value.
-Data is where you capture the key insights to drive the company forward.
+Data is where you add value and capture the key insights to drive the company forward.

 Typically when you think of CFO frustration, it’s because there is too little emphasis on data and too much focus on the next shiny object or great idea.